-He was without any comforts of God - no feeling that God loved him - no feeling that God pitied him - no feeling that God supported him.
-God was his sun before - now that sun became all darkness...
-He was without God - he was as if he had no God.
+He was without any comforts of God--no feeling that God loved him--no feeling that God pitied him--no feeling that God supported him.
+God was his sun before--now that sun became all darkness....He was without God--he was as if he had no God.
 All that God had been to him before was taken from him now.
-He was Godless - deprived of his God.
-He had the feeling of the condemned, when the Judge says: "Depart from me, ye cursed," "who shall be punished with everlasting destruction from the presence of the Lord and from the glory of his power."
+He was Godless--deprived of his God.
+He had the feeling of the condemned, as when the Judge says: "Depart from me, ye cursed," "who shall be punished with everlasting destruction from the presence of the Lord and from the glory of his power."
 He felt that God said the same to him.
-Ah!
-This is the hell which Christ suffered.
-The ocean of Christ's sufferings is unfathomable...
+Ah! this is the hell which Christ suffered.
+The ocean of Christ's sufferings is unfathomable....
 He was forsaken in the [place] of sinners.
-If you close with him as your surety, you will never be forsaken...
+If you close with him as your surety, you will never be forsaken....
 "My God, my God, why hast thou forsaken me?"
 [The answer?]
-For me - for me.

-- Robert M. M'Cheyne 7
+For me--for me. -- Robert M. M'Cheyne5

 God has chosen to save the world through the cross, through the shameful and powerless death of the crucified Messiah.
-If that shocking event is the revelation of the deepest truth about the character of God, then our whole way of seeing the world is turned upside down... all values are transformed...
-God refuses to play games of power and prestige on human terms.
+If that shocking event is the revelation of the deepest truth about the character of God, then our whole way of seeing the world is turned upside down...all values are transformed....God refuses to play games of power and prestige on human terms. -- Richard Hays6

-1. What are some of the practical implications of the cross that each of the readings highlights?

-2. Many people today ask, "But why did Jesus have to die?
+APPLICATION QUESTIONS 1.
+What are some of the practical implications of the cross that each of the readings highlights?
+2. Many people today ask, "but why did Jesus have to die?
 Why couldn't God just forgive us?"
 Formulate an answer that draws on Biblical material.

-John Stott, The Cross of Christ, (IVP, 1986)
+Suggested further study John Stott, The Cross of Christ, (IVP, 1986) ·

-- 1 John Stott, The Cross of Christ (IVP, 1986) pp.159-160 - 2 P. Lewis, R. Clements, G. Haslam, Rescue: God's Promise to Save (Christian Focus, 1995), pp.100-101. - 3 The Trinity that God is both three and one is a difficult doctrine to grasp.
-But if we forget it, the atonement does not make sense.
-Obviously, the atonement shows us the humanity of Christ, since he was able to be killed.
-But if we forget the deity of Christ if we forget that 'God was in Christ' then the cross can look like a kind of 'child abuse' in which the harsh unwilling Father abandons his loving Son. - 4 J. Green and M. Baker, Recovering the Scandal of the Cross, (IVP, 2001) pp.39-40. - 5 Miroslav Wolf, Exclusion and Embrace (Abingdon, 1996), p.124 - 6 Edward Shillito, "Jesus of the Scars", quoted in William Temple, Readings in St. John's Gospel (Macmillan, 1940), pp.384-385. - 7 R.M'Cheyne, Sermons of R.M.
+$^{^{\}rm 1}$ John Stott, The Cross of Christ (IVP, 1986) pp.159-160 $^{\rm 2}$ J.Green and M.Baker, Recovering the Scandal of the Cross, (IVP, 2001) pp.39-40.

+3 Miroslav Volf, Exclusion and Embrace (Abingdon, 1996), p.124

+4 Edward Shillito, "Jesus of the Scars", quoted in William Temple, Readings in St. John's Gospel (MacMillan, 1940), pp.384-385.

+5 R.M'Cheyne, Sermons of R.M.
 M'Cheyne (Banner of Truth, 1961), p.
-47-48. - 8 Richard Hays, First Corinthians (Abingdon, 1997), p.27, 31, 36.
+47-48.
+6 Richard Hays, First Corinthians (Abingdon, 1997), p.27, 31, 36.

-Gospel Christianity How do we change?
+Unit 6 - How do we change?

-Christians do not grow simply by trying hard to live according to Biblical principles.
+Christians do not grow simply by 'trying hard to live according to Biblical principles.'
 What then is the key to how we change into Christ-likeness?

-KEY CONCEPT - IDOLATRY

-Idolatry is a major theme in the Bible for what ails us - psychologically, intellectually, sociologically and culturally.
+KEY CONCEPT -IDOLATRY Read and mark "?" -question "!"- insight helpful to you 'Idolatry' in the Bible is a major theme for what ails us--psychologically, intellectually, sociologically, culturally.